profdblair/ChantsAdventure/README.md

 # Chants Adventure Game

-This game is under construction
+This game is just getting start as a school project and is totally under construction.